Clickable arrow icon In this article

 Return on Equity (ROE)

 ROE measures how well a company can use its shareholders’ money to generate profits.
+It quantifies a company’s financial performance and profitability on a per-share basis, which is crucial for investors assessing the attractiveness of a company’s stock.
 Also, it indicates the returns on the sum of money the investors have invested in the company.
 Furthermore, ROE is usually watched by investors and analysts.
 Moreover, a higher ROE ratio can be one of the reasons to buy a company’s stock.
-Companies with a high return on equity can generate cash internally, and thus they will be less dependent on debt financing.
+Companies with a high return on equity can generate cash internally; thus, they will be less dependent on debt financing.

 Formula